code-for-a-cause/code-for-a-cause/README.md

-# Welcome to code for a cause
+# Welcome to Code for a Cause

 ### We're sure you're gonna love it